CALLS FOR SHOCK COLLAR BAN AFTER DAMNING RESEARCH

 Cesar Milan sued by TV Producer claiming his dog sustained serious injuries and distress during training at Milan's Dog Psychology facility.
 The story published by USA TODAY HERE.

-'DOG WHISPERER' TRAINING APPROACH MORE HARMFUL THAN HELPFUL
+start of page'DOG WHISPERER' TRAINING APPROACH MORE HARMFUL THAN HELPFUL

 Denver September 6, 2006